foam-framework/foam/tutorial/1-concepts.md

 This overridden method calls `this.SUPER(s)`, which is similar to calling `super.scale(s)` in Java.

-Because `super` and `extends` are reserved but unused in Javascript, FOAM uses these alternative names.
+Because `super` and `extends` are reserved (but unused) words in Javascript, FOAM uses these alternative names.

 ### Properties